 a) For a matrix of 72 categories of buildings by age and size, the thermal insulation properties of the building envelope were estimated (the thermal transmittance coefficient for the main structures).
-The baseline document was the Tabula1 project study, and the values were verified and clarified by reference to information from experts and companies based on experience.
+The baseline document was the Tabula project study, and the values were verified and clarified by reference to information from experts and companies based on experience.
 The percentage-based distribution of individual structures on the building envelope was estimated based on the author's survey of approximately 50 in habitable buildings.
 The efficiency of heat sources, by fuel, was also considered to a certain degree in the calculations, again on the basis of expert estimates.

-1 Guide to the typology of habitable buildings, Tabula project output, STÚ-K, 2011 b) The proportion of buildings already renovated was also estimated.
+b) The proportion of buildings already renovated was also estimated.
 For singlefamily buildings, this is 25%; for multi-family buildings it is 40% (55% of prefabricated multi-family buildings have been reconstructed).
-This was based on the author's own survey, estimates by consulting companies, the statistics of support programmes, the quantity of ETICS (contact insulation system) sold, and, for multi-family buildings, the PanelScan study.2 Most of the renovated buildings have been considered in relation to the required values of thermal transmittance coefficients; for a smaller part, the recommended values under ČSN 730540 (2011) were considered.

-c) The next step was to make use of the study author's own unique model3 based on the stochastic principle.
+This was based on the author's own survey, estimates by consulting companies, the statistics of support programmes, the quantity of ETICS (contact insulation system) sold, and, for multi-family buildings, the c) The next step was to make use of the study author's own unique model based on the stochastic principle.
 For each of the 72 categories, he creates 1 000 hypothetical buildings differing, within a set range, in their geometry, orientation, size and the thermal insulation properties of the building envelope.
 This method of modelling reduces the degree of derogation in the result compared to a procedure where there would only be one representative building for each category.